css-raku/CSS-Module-raku/README.md

 say $/.ast.perl;
 ```

-CSS::Module is a property-specific validator and parser for CSS Levels 1, 2.1 and  3.
+CSS::Module is a set of property-specific grammars for parsing for CSS Levels 1, 2.1 and  3.

 This module aims to be a reference implementation of [CSS Snapshot 2010](http://www.w3.org/TR/2011/NOTE-css-2010-20110512/).

-It implements modules for `CSS::Module::CSS1`, `CSS::Module::CSS21` and `CSS::Module::CSS3` for CSS levels 1.0, 2.1 and 3.0;
+It contains grammars `CSS::Module::CSS1`, `CSS::Module::CSS21` and `CSS::Module::CSS3` for CSS levels 1.0, 2.1 and 3.0;

 `CSS::Module::CSS3.module.metadata` (class `CSS::Module::CSS3::metadata`) is a generated summary of property information, e.g.:
 ```